Holographic Coarse-Graining: Correlators from the Entanglement Wedge and Other Reduced Geometries: Field theory interpretation, and connection with AdS/BCFT

 with $\eir $ the location of the EOW brane, $z=\zir(x)$.
 Aside from ease of computation, the main difference between the quadratic and non-quadratic cases is just whether $\iir^{\mbox{ N}}$ does or does not coincide with the original Dirichlet action $\iir^{\mbox{ D}}\equiv\iir$.

 There are two features here that are worth emphasizing.
 The first is that performing the integral over $\phir$ in the gravity theory or $\Phir$ in the field theory, aside from transmuting our original Dirichlet boundary/edge condition into a Neumann one, moves us from an ensemble of theories to a single theory.
-The equivalence between these two perspectives presents us then with a simple example of a crucial property that has been argued for \cite{marolfmaxfield,nomura,neuenfeld} in connection with the important recent advances in the black hole information paradox \cite{penington,aemm,islands,eastcoast,westcoast,micro}.
+The equivalence between these two perspectives presents us then with a simple example of a crucial property that has been argued for \cite{marolfmaxfield,nomura,neuenfeld} in connection with the important recent advances in the black hole information paradox \cite{penington,aemm,islands,eastcoast,westcoast,micro} (whose applicability to massless gravity has been called into question in \cite{gengkarch,karchraju,rajunonsplitting}).

 The second noteworthy feature is that, by construction, the state that we obtain in the single BCFT defined on the CFT causal diamond $D$ has exactly the same pattern of entanglement among its interior degrees of freedom as the vacuum $\ket{\Omega}$ of the CFT prior to Wilsonian integration over $D^c$.
 This implies that the dual bulk has exactly the same geometry as the original spacetime prior to introduction of the EOW brane, namely pure AdS.\footnote{As long as we ignore backreaction from the scalar field sourced by $\phuv$.
 As emphasized before, our procedure is not limited to pure AdS: it can be applied in any asymptotically locally AdS geometry.} It is in this context that an unambiguous match between our bulk and boundary Wilsonian reductions seems most plausible, given that both give access to precisely the same correlators.
 In particular, $\cE$ is exactly the region within which local insertions of $\phi(x,z)$ correspond to smeared versions of the dual operator $\cO(x)$ that are fully contained within $D$ \cite{dhw}.
 Our conclusion then is that (\ref{subregion3}) should be dual to the result of carrying out the integral over $\Phir$ in (\ref{DiamondInt2}), with the standard identification $J(x)=\phuv(x)$: